Skip to main content

 The size of the pop-in increases and all the click tracking setup options are displayed.

-Indicate the URL of the page you want to set up click tracking on.
-Click the element that click tracking should be applied to or enter its CSS selector.
+Indicate the URL you want to appear in the click tracking pop-in.
+Then, click the element you want to apply click tracking to or enter its CSS selector.

 Once you choose an element, an orange pointer appears to confirm that the click tracking has been added.
 You can apply click tracking to several elements.